pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/intermediate-route/README.md

 Take the center then get Instant Text then get the hidden Rare Candy

 Bridge Rival: Swapping is a lot of timeloss; only consider swap if 2+ Sand-Attacks & you are far ahead of PB
-- Pidgeotto: HA x2 + HA or MP
+- Pidgeotto: HA x2 + HA or MP (Lead MP if you got moon exp)
 - Abra: HA
 - Rat: MP
 - Bulba: MP + HA (finish with MP if Growl)